Derating Analysis for Electronic Components

 Component derating analysis checks if the operating point of each component is below electrical and temperature guideline levels.

-Component material damage may occur with higher probability when an electronic device is subjected to a power, current, voltage or temperature that is beyond its maximum stress rating.
+Component material damage may occur with a higher probability when an electronic device is subjected to power, current, voltage, or temperature that is beyond its maximum stress rating.

 EOS (Electrical Overstress) affects product performance until the component burns.
-It is the leading cause of returns in components, ICs and system failures during operation (see figure below).
+It is the leading cause of returns in components, ICs, and system failures during operation (see figure below).